Drake Wuertz: WWE (2013–2021)

 On the August 16, 2013 episode of SmackDown, Wuertz appeared in a segment as a backstage worker who was bullied and attacked by Ryback.
 In December 2013, Wuertz attended a tryout at the WWE Performance Center in Orlando, Florida.
 In March 2014, it was reported that he had signed a contract with WWE.
 By May 2014, Wuertz had completed his farewell match on the independent circuit, as well as acknowledged in an interview that he would be working for WWE.
 Later that month, it was reported that Wuertz had worked as a professional wrestling referee at a house show for WWE's developmental system NXT.
 Wuertz made his television debut as a referee on the July 10, 2014 episode of NXT, During his time in WWE, he was promoted to the position of head referee in NXT.

 On May 19, 2021, it was reported that Wuertz was released from his WWE contract.
 In the weeks leading up to his release, Wuertz became involved in a series of controversies (in regard to his actions and alleged political beliefs); he was shown to have attended a Zoom meeting of the Seminole County Board of County Commissioners where he made unsubstantiated arguments against mandating mask-wearing.
 Wuertz also attended a Seminole County Public Schools board meeting, where he argued that mask-wearing in schools assists child predators (in the process missing an NXT taping).
 Regarding his own views, Wuertz had written on his social media that: "If this is 'Radical' then label me an extremist for Christ".
 According to Fightful, in the year preceding his release, Wuertz had loudly criticized other wrestlers for receiving vaccinations, and he also stormed out of the 2020 NXT TakeOver: In Your House event after Triple H said that people of all religions were welcome in WWE.
 Also in 2020, Wuertz used his WWE corporate email to coordinate activities for QAnon-adjacent anti-child trafficking charity Operation Underground Railroad.

 Post-WWE (2021–present)

 On May 18, 2023, Wuertz announced his retirement from wrestling.
 However, he returned on October 15, 2023, for the Circle 6 promotion, defeating Dale Patricks in a deathmatch.
+On April 22, 2023, Wuertz won the King of the Deathmatch tournament at Xtreme Pro Wrestling's Killafornia 2 pay-per-view at the Derby Room near the Fairplex in Pomona, California.